Heegaard Floer correction terms and rational genus bounds: Introduction

 Heegaard Floer homology, introduced by Ozsv\'ath and Szab\'o \cite{OSzAnn1}, has been very successful in the study of low-dimensional topology.
 One important feature of Heegaard Floer homology which makes it so useful is that it gives a lower bound for the genus of surfaces in a given homology class.
 In dimension $3$, it determines the Thurston norm \cite{OSzGenus}.
 In dimension $4$, the adjunction inequality \cite{OSz4Manifold} gives a lower bound to the genus of surfaces which is often sharp, and the concordance invariant \cite{OSz4Genus} gives a lower bound to the slice genus of knots.
 Such kind of results have been known before in Donaldson theory and Seiberg--Witten theory \cite{KMMilnor, KMDonaldson,KMThom,MSzT,KMNorm}, but the combinatorial nature of Heegaard Floer homology makes the corresponding results easier to use in many problems.

 In this paper, we will study a new type of genus bounds.
-Suppose that $Y$ is a closed oriented $3$--manifold, then its Thurston norm is zero on the torsion subgroup of $H_1(Y;\mathbb Z)$.
-However, there is another kind of ``norm'' function one can define on the torsion subgroup of $H_1(Y;\mathbb Z)$.
+Suppose that $Y$ is a closed oriented $3$--manifold, there is a kind of ``norm'' function one can define on the torsion subgroup of $H_1(Y;\mathbb Z)$.
 To define it, let us first recall the rational genus of a rationally null-homologous knot $K\subset Y$ defined by Calegari and Gordon \cite{CG}.

 Suppose that $K$ is a rationally null-homologous oriented knot in $Y$, and $\nu(K)$ is a tubular neighborhood of $K$.
 A properly embedded oriented connected surface $F\subset Y\backslash\overset{\circ}{\nu}(K)$ is called a {\it rational Seifert surface} for $K$, if $\partial F$ consists of coherently oriented parallel curves on $\partial\nu(K)$, and the orientation of $\partial F$ is coherent with the orientation of $K$.
 The {\it rational genus} of $K$ is defined to be